Feature #4979

 Add support for OUT parameters so that the user can skip specifying a return type explicitely.

-Updated by anonymous - over 18 years ago
+Updated by anonymous - almost 19 years ago

 I think this can push to 1.3 or even 1.4 as long as we get solid SRF.

-Updated by Álvaro Herrera about 14 years ago
+Updated by Álvaro Herrera over 14 years ago

-Updated by Joshua Drake over 13 years ago
+Updated by Álvaro Herrera over 14 years ago

 Note: get_func_arg_info doesn't exist in PostgreSQL 8.1.
 We'll probably drop support for that release when implementing this.